Iran supreme leader spurns U.S. overture to fight Islamic State

 Washington has been trying to build a coalition to fight Islamic State since last week when President Barack Obama pledged to destroy the militant group on both sides of the Iraqi-Syrian border.

 That means plunging into two civil wars in which nearly every country in the Middle East already has a stake.
-And it also puts Washington on the same side as Tehran, its bitter enemy since the Islamic revolution of 1979.
+It also puts Washington on the same side as Tehran, its bitter enemy since the Islamic revolution of 1979.

-Khamenei said that some Iranian officials had welcomed the contacts, but he had personally vetoed them.
+Khamenei said that some Iranian officials had welcomed the contacts, but he personally vetoed them.

 "I am not going to get into a back and forth," he said.
 "I don't think that's constructive, frankly."